 Take in a view of the hills from the Strathmore neighborhood of Los Gatos.
 Beside Blossom Hill with the coastal range rising behind it, homes here enjoy a beautiful backdrop and nature close by with plenty of access to parks and trails.
 But the beauty and nature is only one part of the wonderful neighborhood.

-Despite itss quiet charm, this neighborhood is anything but rural.
-Access to the freeway and shopping are within a mile, and to east Los Gatos shopping on The Boulevard is a little farther.
-A pedestrian friendly area with sidewalks and tree lined streets, Strathmore is a popular spot for locals to stroll, jog, bike or otherwise enjoy a little sunshine and shade.
+Despite its quiet charm, this neighborhood is anything but rural.
+Easy access and practicality are another major draw.
+Both the freeway and plenty of shopping are within a mile, and shopping on The Boulevard (Los Gatos Boulevard) is only a little farther (about 2 miles by car).
+A pedestrian friendly area with sidewalks and tree lined streets, Strathmore is a popular spot for locals to stroll, walk dogs, jog, bike or otherwise enjoy a little of California’s pleasant climate.

-Residents also have the opportunity to benefit from a community pool with a neighborhood youth swim team.
+Residents also have the opportunity to join the community pool which features a neighborhood youth swim team.
 But perhaps the biggest draw for Strathmore residents, especially for families with young children, is that it lies within the bounds of a prestigious public school system.

 What’s not to love about Strathmore?!